TrisPatt/Disney-quiz-game/README.md

 - The correct answer shows a green background on the button and triggers a ding (correct) sound.
 - The incorrect answer shows a red background on the button and triggers a buzzer (incorrect) sound.

-Once an answer is selcted, there is a 3 second delay in order that the user can clearly see and hear the response.
+Once an answer is selected, there is a 3 second delay in order that the user can clearly see and hear the response.
 During this time, no other buttons can be pressed.

 ![Response](assets/images/readme-images/response.webp)